Financial Aid and Scholarships

 Undergraduate Student Financial Assistance

 The role of the Mines Financial Assistance Program is to assist students to enroll and complete their education.
-Please visit the financial aid website for more information on how financial aid works, current costs and other processing questions. finaid.mines.edu
+Please visit the financial aid website for more information on how financial aid works, current costs and other processing questions: finaid.mines.edu.
+Financial aid is only able to pay towards courses that will count towards a student current degree program.
+Students must be enrolled in at least half-time in those courses to be eligible for aid.

 Applying for Assistance